+Performance outcomes Acceptable outcomes

+Reconfiguring a lot

-Perf orman ce outcomes Acce Acceptable outcomes Rec onfigu ring a lot PO10 Development involving reconfiguring a lot: (a) avoids High flood hazard areas; or (b) in all other flood hazard areas outside of the High flood hazard area: (i) minimises the exposure of people and property to an intolerable level; 1 area; or (b) maintains the number of lots at risk in the High flood hazard area. the High flood hazard area: (i) minimises the exposure of people haza development located outside of the High flood ard area, a development envelope is provided art of a subdivision to: ensure that there is sufficient area to: (i) accommodate future intended uses which avoids flood risk hazard areas as much as practicable; and (ii) identify access to a public road that remains safe and trafficable for vehicles, pedestrian movements and emergency services up to and including the DFE; and (iii) cater for infrastructure required for the intended use and any other construction features; and demonstrates that works in association with the reconfiguration can achieve an acceptable risk level for future intended purposes.
+PO10 Development involving reconfiguring a lot: (a) avoids High flood hazard areas; or (b) in all other flood hazard areas outside of the High flood hazard area: (i) minimises the exposure of people and property to an intolerable level; and (ii) facilitates safe and efficient evacuation.
+AO10.1 Development involving a reconfiguring a lot: (a) does not occur in the High flood hazard area; or (b) maintains the number of lots at risk in the High flood hazard area.
+AO10.2 For development located outside of the High flood hazard area, a development envelope is provided as part of a subdivision to: (a) ensure that there is sufficient area to: (i) accommodate future intended uses which avoids flood risk hazard areas as much as practicable; and (ii) identify access to a public road that remains safe and trafficable for vehicles, pedestrian movements and emergency services up to and including the DFE; and (iii) cater for infrastructure required for the intended use and any other construction features; and (b) demonstrates that works in association with the reconfiguration can achieve an acceptable risk level for future intended purposes.

+Richor